flink-extended/ai-flow/docs/content/get_started/quickstart.md

 ### Start AIFlow in Docker

 You can also start AIFlow in Docker if you don't want to install AIFlow locally.
-Please run following command to enter the docker container in interactive mode and start servers inner docker.
+Please run following commands to enter the docker container in interactive mode and start servers inner docker.

 ```shell script
 docker run -it -p 8080:8080 -p 8000:8000 flinkaiflow/flink-ai-flow:latest /bin/bash